Macrometacorp/docs/docs/search/operations.md

 You can use the `includeAllFields` [View property](/search/views/optional-properties.md) to index all fields and subfields of the source documents.

-## Arrays and trackListPositions
+## Search for Array Elements

-Array elements are indexed individually and can be searched for as if the attribute had each single value at the same time.
-They behave like a _disjunctive superposition_ of their values as long as the [**trackListPositions**](/search/views/optional-properties.md) View setting is `false` (default).
+You can search for individual array elements if your search view has the [trackListPositions](/search/views/optional-properties.md) setting set to `false` (default).

-Therefore, array comparison operators such as `ALL IN` or `ANY ==` aren't really necessary.
+Therefore, array comparison operators such as `ALL IN` or `ANY ==` are unnecessary.
 Consider the following document:

 ```json
 {